delightio/nowbox.web/README.md

 - LightHouse for project and ticket management.
 - Bundler for gem dependency mangement and resolution.
 - Thor for command line interaction with the application and environment.
-- Rake for some legacy interaction with Resque.
+- Rake for simple task running.
+- Pry for interactive development and debugging.
 - Rspec for unit and integration testing.
 - Factory Girl for object mocking.
 - Rocco for API and internal documentation generation.